ishermandom/bga-42/README.md

 name because when I run php-cs-fixer on the command line it wants it to be `.php-cs-fixer.php`, so I figured that was a better default).
 You may or may not want to turn on "Beautify on Save".

+For Javascript this works without any special configuration, though you may want to turn on Beautify on Save.